KevGildea/KevGildea.github.io/_posts/Kinematic-Chain-Mapping.md

     return oris, poss
 ```

+### Solution space for mapping kinematic chains

+The problem statement is to...

-We can then define chain b using only joint positions in the global coordinate system, and the same directed graph as chain a.
+We can then define chain b using only joint positions in the global coordinate system, and the same directed graph as chain a which we previously defined.

 <p align="center">
   <img src="/assets/images/Kinematic-Chain-Mapping/fig3.gif" width="700">